sandslamsal/sandslamsal.github.io/_posts/2024-04-17-ASCE-Earth-and-Space-2024.md

 ---
 layout: post
 title: "Presenting at ASCE Earth and Science 2024: A Look into SEAHIVE Breakwaters"
+description: An in-depth look at the innovative solutions for space exploration and earth science presented at the ASCE Earth and Space 2024 conference.
+tags: ASCE, Earth and Space, 2024, Space Exploration, Earth Science
 date: 2024-04-17 08:00:00-0400
 inline: false
 related_posts: false